-Phase One took place on:
+Phase One 2023 will take place on:

 “I learnt a lot of fun stuff about drama that I didn’t already know.
 I learned that drama is not only acting.
 I learnt that the disciplines such as lighting are just as important as acting and that you need to collaborate with others to create a good play and that acting school can be many things and not just about the actors.”